HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 The following items are out of scope for this version of the IG.

-* Providing guidance on the frequency of administering assessment (this is left up to the responsible organizations based on their standards of practice).
+* Providing guidance on the frequency of administering assessments (this is left up to the responsible organizations based on their standards of practice).
 * Standards for reporting quality measures to payers or quality organizations (this is left to the Data Exchange for Quality Measures Implementation Guide that was co-authored by NCQA).
 * Addressing Consent beyond the consent to share information between a HIPAA covered entity and entities that are not covered by HIPAA.
 * Administrative activities such as eligibility checking, prior authorization, or billing for SDOH services.

 ### Conceptual Framework

 Coded SDOH content is captured across core health care activities: screening/assessment, establishing health concerns, goal setting, care planning, interventions, outcomes and reporting.
 The conceptual framework, illustrated below, shows how these activities form a cycle of care.
 Over time, a patient's progress toward care goals can be tracked and measured.
 The icons for actors and FHIR-capability are defined [here].
-The Gravity Project has identified [17 SDOH domains](ValueSet-SDOHCC-ValueSetSDOHCategory.html) that describe various types of social risk and has domain-specific valuesets for these domains that find expression in the relevant profiles of this IG.
+The Gravity Project has identified [SDOH domains](ValueSet-SDOHCC-ValueSetSDOHCategory.html) that describe various types of social risk and has developed domain-specific value sets for these domains that find expression in the relevant profiles of this IG.
 Work is ongoing.
 A current list of the domains and the active terminology work effort can be found on the Gravity Project [Terminology Pages](https://confluence.hl7.org/display/GRAV/Terminology+Workstream+Dashboard) on Confluence.

 {% include img.html img="AlternateScopeOfIG.svg" caption="Figure 1: Scope of IG" %}